TimoliaDE/HowTo/docs/games/castles.en.md

 | 13 | 32768 | ??? |
 | 14 | 65536 | ??? |

 Ranks need to be reached by at least one player to be displayed here.
 Until then, they stay hidden.
+Names are only shown for the lower levels.

 ## Distribution of points in Castles
 - Players who leave the game before their team was eliminated receive no points.